10 Surprising Facts You Definitely Didn’t Know About Margot Robbie

 Her Childhood Nickname Is ‘Maggot’

-If you’re going to call Robbie by any other name beside her real one, it might as well be Maggot.
+If you’re going to call Robbie by any name other than her real one, it might as well be Maggot.
 The childhood nickname, which Robbie loathed at first but later grew on her, became so popular that when she grew older, some people didn’t realize that Maggot wasn’t her real name.

 “Maggot.
-It started when I was five, Grade One and I detested it,” Robbie told GQ U.K. “By the time I was eight I realized it wasn’t going anywhere so I embraced it but when I moved to Melbourne people started calling me it and I hadn’t even told them it was my nickname.”
+It started when I was five, Grade One and I detested it,” Robbie told GQ U.K. “By the time I was eight I realized it wasn’t going anywhere so I embraced it, but when I moved to Melbourne people started calling me it, and I hadn’t even told them it was my nickname.”

 She Took Tequila Shots Before Doing Sex Scenes with Leonardo DiCaprio

-While most DiCaprio super-fans would want to stay sober when doing a sex scene with him, Robbie needed some liquid courage.
-In an interview with Celebuzz, Robbie revealed that she tok three shots of tequila before getting down and dirty with DiCaprio in “The Wolf of Wall Street.”
+While most DiCaprio super fans would want to stay sober when doing a sex scene with him, Robbie needed some liquid courage.
+In an interview with Celebuzz, Robbie revealed that she took three shots of tequila before getting down and dirty with DiCaprio in “The Wolf of Wall Street.”

-“I did three shots of tequila at like nine in the morning, right before doing it,” she said.
+“I did three shots of tequila at like nine in the morning right before doing it,” she said.

 She Tattooed Cara Delevingne’s Foot

 Robbie and Cara Delevingne starred together in 2016’s “Suicide Squad” so naturally, they would become pretty close.
-They became so close that Delevingne entrusted her co-star to tattoo her feet.
+They became so close that Delevingne entrusted her costar to tattoo her feet.
 On Instagram, Delevingne revealed that Robbie tattooed her toes for the film and vice versa.
-The tattoos, which dubbed “toemojis” and were likely temporary, kept rubbing off, so Robbie had to go back in every so often to touch up the model’s feet.
+The tattoos, which they dubbed “toemojis” and were likely temporary, kept rubbing off, so Robbie had to go back in every so often to touch up the model’s feet.
 In the end, they looked pretty darn good.